jamesheald/COIN/README.md

 ```
 obj.store = {'k','cPost'};
 ```
 The store property must be set *before* running the model.
 The stored variables can be analysed after running the model.
-For example, the Kalman gain of the context with the highest responsibility can be computed:
+For example, the Kalman gain of the context with the highest responsibility can be computed for each particle on each trial:
 ```
 for trial = 1:numel(obj.x) % loop over trials
     for particle = 1:obj.P % loop over particles